hashicorp/nomad/website/source/docs/drivers/java.html.md

 ## Client Requirements

 The `java` driver requires Java to be installed and in your system's `$PATH`.
+On Linux, Nomad must run as root since it will use `chroot` and `cgroups` which require root privileges.
 The task must also specify at least one artifact to download, as this is the only way to retrieve the Jar being run.

 ## Client Attributes